 What Chatbase does that none of the other three match: training source breadth.
 Notion (native), Google Docs, YouTube transcripts, RSS feeds — all live in 2026 alongside URL crawl and PDF.
 Model selection includes GPT-4o, Claude Sonnet, and GPT-5 variants.
 If your docs live in Notion or you want to swap models per use case, Chatbase is the only one in this tier with those options.

-The 14-day inactivity deletion on the free tier is a real gotcha — if you set up a test bot and don't check it for two weeks, it's gone.
+The 14-day inactivity deletion on the no-card preview is a real gotcha — if you set up a test bot and don't check it for two weeks, it's gone.
 Pay attention to that if you're evaluating before buying.

 Pricing confirmed from chatbase.co/pricing, 2026-05-18.